 But while social impact can be both intangible and tangible, it’s often difficult to see unless you set some parameters.
 Let’s consider some of the variables you might want to measure when looking at the social impact you’ve made:

-- Social change.
+Social change.
 This is more difficult to define, but no less real.
 Have there been social changes from the donations or volunteer efforts you’ve made?
 Have you helped boost entrepreneurship in a community, but find that difficult to measure?
+Have you focused not just on homelessness but sustainable development?
 In this case, it’s a good idea to build outreach to charity organizers.
 They can help supply you with the information you need to create an impact report that keeps people in the loop when it comes to intangible impact.

 What Are Examples of Social Impact?

 - Money raised.
 Sometimes it helps to see the bottom line.
 In Millie, for example, you can create a campaign with full transparency as to how much money you’ve raised at your organization.
 This is especially useful if you’re running a donation program that will have social impacts that are more difficult to measure down the line.